 The Sunburst recommendation for octagon window treatments: Plantation shutters and window film.
 Shutters are custom manufactured to fit seamlessly in an octagonal window frame, keeping its unique shape and style.
 Similarly, window film adheres directly to the glass, keeping the octagonal window’s awesome shape on full display.

 When we talk about “wide windows,” we refer to windows wider than 4‘.
 That covers full wall windows that stretch far beyond what standard window treatments would cover.
 For these wide windows, Detroit homeowners need to think about how well a window treatment will let them keep their privacy and block light and temperature flow that wide windows typically allow.
 Finally, wide window treatments should be low maintenance in operating, since there’s a lot of window area that they need to cover.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
-Not only are they totally customizable to fit the exact angles and shape of your angled windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - awesome for windows that are hard to reach.
+Not only are they totally customizable to fit the exact angles and shape of your angled windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - awesome for windows in awkward spots.